 NDM Graduate Student Prize Winners 2018

-- Reid Alderson - Overall Winner for his extensive publication record and innovative work using nuclear magnetic resonance (NMR) spectroscopy to provide atomic-level insight into both the structures and dynamics of biomolecules.
+Reid Alderson - Overall Winner for his extensive publication record and innovative work using nuclear magnetic resonance (NMR) spectroscopy to provide atomic-level insight into both the structures and dynamics of biomolecules.
 Reid's research is focussed on understanding how proteins fold and how molecular chaperones prevent protein misfolding and aggregation, a process which could enable future therapeutics to be designed.
 Reid has 8 publications so far with another two that have been submitted.
-These include 5 first author papers in presigious journals.
+These include 5 first author papers in presigious journals such as.
+Read Reid's story

 - Eamon Byrne - Highly Commended in Overall Category (Christian Siebold, STRUBI) for his outstanding work on a highly challenging project -targeting the G-protein coupled receptor(GPCR) and Hedgehog morphogen signal transducer, using techniques not yet used in our division.
 This work led to a first author paper in Nature and Eamon is continuing to solve further structures and has co-authored several other publications.